-Nonetheless, Google launched its platform a year later – September 27th, 1998.
-This date is considered Google’s birthday.
+Nonetheless, Google launched its platform a year later—on September 27th, 1998.
+This date is now considered Google’s birthday.

 (Sources: Website Hosting Rating)

-Given the fact that 75% of all Google users don’t click on results from page 2, and up, it is crucial to have a fast website so you can land on the first one.
+Given that 75% of all Google users don’t click on results from pages two and up, it is crucial to have a comprehensive SEO strategy and, apparently, a fast website so you can land on the first one.

 69. The “I am feeling lucky” Google feature isn’t a users’ favorite.